llinsenli/paligemma/README.md

 # PaliGemma from Scratch in PyTorch

-**PaliGemma** is a vision-language model built entirely from scratch in PyTorch.
+**PaliGemma** is a vision-language model.
 It follows a design inspired by PaLI and PaLI-3, integrating a Vision Transformer (SigLip) and a Language Model (Gemma) to provide powerful text and image understanding capabilities.

 This repository showcases an end-to-end implementation of **PaliGemma** with detailed modules for:
 - Vision transformer encoder (SigLip)